 According to The National Fire Protection Association’s (NFPA’s) report on home fires, the U.S. fire departments responded to an estimated annual average of 366,600 home structure fires from 2007-2011.
 Most victims die from smoke inhalation and not from burns.
 Fire escapes are key to survival in an emergency, therefore, having fire escape passages that are in correct working order is necessary to reduce fire fatalities.
 New York City’s Local Law 11 also known as the “Facade Inspection Safety Program” (FISP), requires that owners of buildings with six or more stories above an exposed basement wall, inspect their exterior walls periodically.
 In addition, Local Law 11 requires a report on the cause of any deterioration, and a timetable for repair.
 Buildings are classified as “Safe,” “Unsafe,” or “Safe with a Repair and Maintenance Program” upon inspection.

 A fire escape is a special type of emergency exit, usually mounted to the outside of a building or sometimes inside but separate from the main areas of the building.
 It provides a way of escape in the event of a fire or other emergency that renders the stairwells inside a building inaccessible.
 Fire escapes are most often found on multi-story residential buildings, such as apartment buildings.
 Needless to say, they are a very important aspect of fire safety for all new construction in urban areas.
 Following a history of disastrous fires in New York City, fire escapes were mandated by the 1867 tenement law and have been a New York City icon since.
-Further architectural advances saw an increase in high rise office buildings that pushed the skyline of New York City, leading to the 1916 New York City Building Code that required one stairwell for each 2,500 square feet of floor area in an office building.
+Further architectural advances saw an increase in high rise office buildings that pushed the skyline of New York City, leading to the 1916 New York City Building Code that required one stairwell for every 2,500 square feet of floor area in an office building.

 As building codes became more common in countries around the turn of the 20th century, fire safety became an important concern for new construction.
 Subsequently, building owners were progressively required to provide adequate escape routes, and at the time, fire escapes seemed the best option available.
 They could be included in new construction at a low cost, and could very easily be added to existing construction.
 As building codes developed and more safety concerns addressed over subsequent editions, all construction above a certain number of stories were required to have a second means of exit.